mgwalker/advent-of-code/2021/src/day15/README.md

 1293138521
 2311944581
 </code></pre>
 <p>You start in the top left position, your destination is the bottom right position, and you <span title="Can't go diagonal until we can repair the caterpillar unit.
 Could be the liquid helium or the superconductors.">cannot move diagonally</span>.
-The number at each position is its <strong>enter</strong> (that is, don't count the risk level of your starting position unless you enter it; leaving it adds no risk to your total).</p>
+The number at each position is its <strong>risk level</strong>; to determine the total risk of an entire path, add up the risk levels of each position you <strong>enter</strong> (that is, don't count the risk level of your starting position unless you enter it; leaving it adds no risk to your total).</p>
 <p>Your goal is to find a path with the <strong>lowest total risk</strong>.
 In this example, a path with the lowest total risk is highlighted here:</p>
 <pre><code><strong>1</strong>163751742
 <strong>1</strong>381373672